 My max and average Heart Rate are different in Strava and WHOOP – why?

-Research has shown that FitBit and other wearable trackers have accuracy issues when measuring heart rate and related metrics for people with darker skin tone.
+Research has shown that FitBit and other wearable trackers have accuracy issues when measuring heart rate and related metrics for darker skin tone.

 Unlike the measurements that you get at a doctor’s office by wearing a face mask and running or walking on a treadmill (Cardiopulmonary exercise testing), the estimate on fitness trackers is squarely dependent upon your Apple Watch’s heart rate sensor, your pace during workout activity and your profile.